 For example, say it took you 6 hours to get to 6 centimeters.
 Logically, you might thing that therefore it’ll take you 4 more hours to get to 10 cm aka stage 2 or the pushing stage.

-Coping through this kind of journey can be quite frustrating, especially for the typical American, wanting to plan and be in control of everything (I do this too!!).
+Coping through this kind of journey can be quite frustrating, especially for the typical American that wants a lengthy birth plan and be in control of everything (I do this too!!).
 However, to have the best birth experience no matter what happens, it’s important to “be present” in THIS moment, instead of constantly looking ahead.

 - Birth Ball

-If possible, arrive at the hospital when you are in active labor but getting close to transition.
+If possible, arrive at the hospital when you are in active labor, getting closer to transition but after early labor.

-A good rule of thumb is 411: When your contractions are 4 minutes apart, lasting 1 minute each and this has been going on for an hour, you might want to start thinking about heading to your birth space.
+A good rule of thumb is 411: When your contractions are 4 minutes apart, lasting 1 minute each, and have been going on for 1 hour, you might want to start thinking about heading to your birth space.

-However, as a doula I look at much more than just the timing of contractions.
-I pay attention to the laboring mom – her emotions, how she’s moving her body and how she’s interacting with me.
+However, as a doula I look at much more than simply the timing of contractions.
+It’s also important to pay attention to the laboring mom – her emotions, how she’s moving her body, and how she’s interacting with those around her.

-- If she is chit-chatty between contractions, in a great mood and coping easily she might want to labor at home longer.
+- chit-chatty between contractions, in a great mood, and coping easily, she might want to labor at home a little longer

-- If she is very slow moving and her contractions are 3-4 minutes apart, she might want to consider going to the hospital.
+- very slow moving and her contractions are 3-4 minutes apart, she may want to consider going to the hospital

-- If she is having trouble answering questions because her contractions are close together or because all her energy is focused on coping with contractions, maybe it’s time to talk about heading in.
+- having trouble answering questions because her contractions are close together or because all her energy is focused on coping with contractions, maybe it’s time to talk about heading in

 When should you call your midwife to come to your home?

-The advice above can be followed in any sort of birth, including a homebirth.
-Instead of leaving to go to the hospital, that would be the time to call your midwife to your home.
+The above advice can be followed in any sort of birth, including a homebirth.
+Instead of timing it to leave and go to the hospital, that would be the time to call your midwife to come to your home.

 When will my water break?

-In my experience as a doula, the water typically breaks during transition or pushing.
+However, despite what Hollywood says, only around 10% of women experience their water breaking before the onset of labor.
+In my experience as a doula, the water typically breaks during transition or the pushing stage of labor.